tadamcz/copula-wrapper/README.md

-Sometimes, we may want to specify an `n`-dimensional continuous joint probability distribution by `n` marginal distributions, and a set of pairwise correlations between the dimensions.
+Suppose we want to specify a continuous `n`-dimensional joint probability distribution by giving:

+- `n` marginal distributions
+- a set of pairwise correlations between the dimensions

 [Copulas](https://www.mathworks.com/help/stats/copulas-generate-correlated-samples.html) are a good way to achieve this.

+This is a wrapper around the copula functionality in the [`statsmodels` package](https://www.statsmodels.org/).

 # Interface

-The [`statsmodels` package](https://www.statsmodels.org/) has a good set of functionality related to copulas, found in `statsmodels.distributions.copula`.
+The `statsmodels` package has a good set of functionality related to copulas, found in `statsmodels.distributions.copula`.
 However, for my purposes, I found the `statsmodels` interface unintuitive.

+This wrapper abstracts away copula-related considerations:

+* It takes as inputs:
+    * the marginal distributions (as SciPy continuous distributions objects)
+    * optional [rank correlations](https://en.wikipedia.org/wiki/Rank_correlation) (note, this is not the traditional [Pearson's correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)).
-I created this wrapper around `statsmodels`, which abstracts away copula-related considerations, and simply takes in (1) the marginal distributions, and (2) optional rank correlations, while offering a standard SciPy probability distribution interface (full SciPy compatibility is a work in progress, see TODO in code).
-It currently only supports the Gaussian copula.
+* It offers a standard SciPy distribution interface (full SciPy compatibility is a work in progress, see TODO in code).

+The wrapper currently only supports the Gaussian copula.

+For more detail, see docstrings.

 # Tests